gpalex07/HotspotMap/README.md

 EasyPHP
 --------------

 This solution based on EasyPHP is provided, even though we do **not** recommend it.
 Use Vagrant if possible.
+EasyPHP define alias, such as */home* (*127.0.0.1/home/*) that it uses to show configuration page.
+However this creates conflicts with our page's controller also nammed *home/* (*127.0.0.1/home/show*).
+We explain however how to remove this conflict in the following steps.

 In the following instructions, we'll assume that your local folder on your host machine is named *phphm*, and that it's full path is */path/to/phphm*.